-By completing this community baseline and inventory, the Township of Carling is also contributing to the achievement of the goals and objectives established by ICECAP.
-The findings and insights discovered will improve local climate change knowledge by understanding where emissions are coming from in the community.
-As a result, the information obtained will ultimately inform and provide direction into climate change and energy planning for the Township of Carling, the ICECAP partnership, and the broader region.
+By completing this community baseline and inventory, the Municipality of Whitestone is also contributing to the achievement of the goals and objectives established by ICECAP.
+The findings and insights discovered will improve local climate change knowledge by understanding where emissions are coming from in the Municipality of Whitestone's internal operations.
+As a result, the information obtained will ultimately inform and provide direction into climate change and energy planning for the Municipality of Whitestone, the ICECAP partnership, and the broader region.

-ICECAP's current official members are as follows:
+ICECAP's current members are as follows:

 - Township of the Archipelago

 - Township of Carling

 - Township of Georgian Bay

+- Municipality of Whitestone

+- Municipality of McDougall

 - Township of McKellar

 - Town of Parry Sound

 - Township of Seguin

+- Shawanaga First Nation

+- Moose Deer Point First Nation

 - Georgian Bay Biosphere